 Aston University Medical School articulation from the Advanced Level Foundation

-We are delighted that from 2017 we will be able to offer a pathway to students who will be eligible to apply to Aston University's Medical School.
+Thanks to a partnership with Aston University, through our Advanced Level Foundation, we offer a pathway to students who will be eligible to apply to Aston Medical School.

 Students will complete the Advanced Level Foundation Programme and will also enjoy some visits from the Medical school team.
 Medical School applicants will also benefit from support as detailed below in our Medical School Application process.